 Coastal urban areas have dramatically increased during the last decades, however, coastal research integrating the impacts and challenges facing urban areas is still scarce.
-To examine research advances and critical gaps, a systematic review of the literature on coastal urban ecology was performed.
+To examine research advances and critical gaps, a review of the literature on coastal urban ecology was performed.
 Articles were selected following a structured decision tree and data were classified into study disciplines, approaches, type of analysis, main research objectives, and Pickett’s paradigms in-, of-, and for- the city, among other categories.
 From a total of 237 publications, results show that most of the research comes from the USA, China, and Australia, and has been carried out mostly in large cities with populations between 1 and 5 million people.
 Focus has been placed on ecological studies, spatial and quantitative analysis and pollution in coastal urban areas.
 Most of the studies on urban ecology in coastal zones were developed at nearshore terrestrial environments and only 22.36% included the marine ecosystem.
 Urban ecological studies in coastal areas have mainly been carried out under the paradigm in the city which is consistent with the focus on disciplines of biology and ecology.
 Results suggest a series of disciplinary, geographical, and approach biases which can present a number of risks.
 Foremost among these is a lack of knowledge on social dimensions which can impact on sustainability.
 A key risk relates to the fact that lessons and recommendations of research are mainly from developed countries and large cities which might have different institutional, planning and cultural settings compared to developing and mid-income countries.
 Scientific research on coastal urban areas needs to diversify towards an ecology of and for the cities, in order to support coastal development in a diversity of countries and settings.

 Introduction

 The world’s population is increasing annually.
 In 2018, 55% of the human population lived in urban areas.
-Cities have been constantly growing in number and size, forming large megacities with 10 million inhabitants or more (United Nations 2018).
+Cities have been constantly growing in number and size, forming large cities.
+The so-called megacities have reached over 10 million inhabitants (according to the United Nations 2018, presenting 33 settlements).
 The high levels of urbanisation during the last decades have triggered increasing research and policy interest on the impacts and sustainability of these human-dominated ecosystems (Grimm et al. 2000, Griggs et al. 2013).
 Initial research hypothesized urban areas were not able to sustain wildlife and complex ecological processes.
-However, this began changing in the first part of the 70’s when urban ecology began studying species distributions in cities and its drivers (Noyes & Progulske 1974, Dorney et al. 1984, Sukopp 1998; Grimm et al. 2008).
+However, this began changing in the first part of the ‘70s when urban ecology began studying species distributions in cities and its drivers (Noyes & Progulske 1974, Dorney et al. 1984, Sukopp 1998; Grimm et al. 2008).
 Since then, urban ecology research topics have evolved to include ecological and social science approaches (Grimm et al. 2000) and currently, urban ecosystems are recognized as a complex coupling of ecological processes and human dynamics, as defined by Alberti 2008 and Pickett et al. 2008.
 Research on urban ecology is diverse and includes studies on biodiversity patterns (e.g. urban biodiversity in Faeth et al. 2011; biotic homogenization in McKinney 2006), species distributions (e.g. birds in Marzluff 2001), ecosystem functions (Groffman et al. 2004, Rosenzweig et al. 2018), development processes (e.g. Antrop 2004), drivers of change (e.g. Grimm et al. 2008), ecosystem services (Bolund and Hunhammar 1999, Daily 2003), human wellbeing (Pacione 2003, Van Kamp et al. 2003, Dallimer et al. 2012), social-ecological systems (Barthel et al. 2010, Grimm et al. 2013), and sustainability (Wu 2008, Wu 2014).